Switch business energy

 The main difference between a hard and soft credit check is that a soft credit check doesn’t leave a visible record on your credit file.
 The hard credit check performed by your new supplier is a more in-depth analysis of your company or sole trader’s credit history.

-If there are issues with your credit at this stage, our in-house business experts will work with you and your new supplier to find a resolution.
+If there are issues with your credit at this stage, your supplier can refuse to accept your switch under the terms they quoted.

 Once your new supplier has accepted your documents, they will kick off the process of switching.
-This process usually takes between 4 and 6 weeks if you’ve requested an ‘as soon as possible’ switch date.
+The process occurs behind the scenes between your old and new supplier and energy industry operator.
+This process usually takes between 3 and 6 weeks if you’ve requested an ‘as soon as possible’ switch date.

-Your AquaSwitch account manager will inform you of the switch’s progress, including letting you know when your new supplier has confirmed the proposed switch date.
+Your broker or supplier will inform you of the switch’s progress, including letting you know when your new supplier has confirmed the proposed switch date.

 Your current supplier will receive a notification of your business energy switch.
 There are three scenarios where your supplier can object to the proposed transfer: